 The problem of precomputation time could be addressed in several ways.
 The first is to reduce the number of texels used in a texture, either uniformly or on a texture by texture basis as described above.
 A second way is to use a smaller radius for occlusion queries.
 Currently the ray must reach the extents of the geometry without registering a hit before it is deemed to have no occlusions.
 Perhaps, similar to Stewart's paper, a vicinity query could be computed [36].
 This would reduce the radius for occlusion queries and result in earlier ray termination.
 The radius could be a user defined parameter.
 The performance benefit and impact on spatial perception would have to investigated as future work.
 Further work could be done to improve the efficiencies of the ray intersection routine.
 Since this is the most time consuming portion of the precomputation time, reducing the cost of performing ray intersections would decrease texture generation time.
 Another way to reduce the precomputation cost would be to only generate textures that are visible by performing view dependent queries.
 During an interactive phase, texels viewable from the rendering can be flagged for later precomputation.
-This will reduce the number of generated texels which would not be visible anyway.
+Computation of the textures would then be performed.
+Visualization can then proceed using these textures.
+This will reduce the number of generated texels by eliminating texels associated with occluded particles.